Daniel Mesenhöler: Career

 Mesenhöler made his professional debut for Union Berlin on 26 October 2016, in the second round of the 2016–17 edition of the DFB-Pokal, against Bundesliga club Borussia Dortmund.
 Mesenhöler started the match and played the full 120 minutes.
 The away match finished as a 1–1 draw after extra time, with Union losing 3–0 on penalties.
 Mesenhöler failed to make a save in the shootout, and all three Union players missed their penalties.

 He signed for MSV Duisburg for the 2018–19 season.
 A year later, he joined Viktoria Köln.

 On 24 September 2021, he joined Hallescher FC for the 2021–22 season.

+On 26 January 2024, Mesenhöler signed with Dynamo Dresden until the end of the season.